SilvioDallAcqua/terrain-rgb/README.md

 ```
 This produces a folder for each zoom-level

-We merge this folder so that all zoomlevels are in a single folder ./tiles
+We copy these folders together in one single ./tiles folder
-We have to create a file ./tiles/metadata.json describing the tileset:
+Then we have to create a file ./tiles/metadata.json describing the tileset:
 ```
 {
   "format": "webp",